DSC-Unilag/GameDev-Study-Group/README.md

 * Go into the folder for the assignment week e.g. week 1
 * Click on upload file
 * After uploading click on pull request
+* Name the request your name and your are done
+* All remain is for the instructor to accept your request